0xOptimism/Awesome-DAO/README.md

 * [Clarity](https://www.clarity.so/) - Easily plan projects, track tasks, and stay organized with a single collaborative workspace that combines freeform documents with structured project management.
 * [Notion](https://www.notion.so/) - Notion is a software designed to help members of a company or organization coordinate deadlines, objectives, and assignments for the sake of efficiency and productivity.
 * [Lobby](https://www.lobby.so/) - Knowledge management for Web3 organizations.
+* [Sobol](https://sobol.io/) - DAOs require new ways to visualize and run operations.
+Sobol maps your entire community so teams can move fast with alignment and trust.

 ## Treasury Management 💰